 Mobile network performance is impacted by congestion.
 RootMetrics does not have information regarding the number of people within each test location or traffic on each of the networks at the time of testing.
-Device information for tests carried out in H2 2023 are listed below:
+In H1 2024, the following devices were used: